-Muscle Energy Technique (MET) is the general name for the type of adjustments I use for my SI joint.
+The Muscle Energy Technique (MET) is the name for the type of adjustments I use for my SI joints.

 History of the Muscle Energy Technique— from Leon Chaitow ND, DO